MeetAndy logo

 3. The resource appears in the Added table below with its name, type, and a trash icon to remove it.

 You can link folders, Google Docs, Sheets, Slides, and other file types.
-Folders include their contents — anything Andy needs from inside the folder is reachable.
+Folders include their contents, so anything Andy needs from inside the folder is reachable.

 Removing a linked resource

 Click the trash icon next to the row.
-The resource is unlinked immediately — Andy stops using it as context.
+The resource is unlinked immediately, and Andy stops using it as context.
 The file itself stays in your Drive untouched.

 Other settings to know about